 Did you know?

-- If you see a seal pup on the beach, your should leave it alone and keep your distance.
-A mother may it on shore to go fishing (young harbor seals can’t swim), but she will soon return to care for her pup.
+- If you see a lone seal pup on a beach, you should leave it alone and keep your distance.
+Although pups are able to swim, they can't thermoregulate (maintain body temperature) as well as adults, so they don't spend long periods of time in the water.
+A mother may leave her pup on shore to go fishing, but she will soon return.

 - They have large eyes with flattened corneas that allow them to take in more light and see well underwater.